MiguelLopesBR/MiguelLopesBR/README.md

 I'm Brazilian, I think you saw the acronyms BR, right? :earth_americas: And i :heart: soccer and I cheer for Santos :white_circle: :black_circle:

-I'm almost a junior in Python. :snake:

-I'm studying the framework Django and MYSQL :blue_book:
+I'm studying the framework HTML,CSS,JS and MYSQL :blue_book:

 I'm also interested in the Bug Bounty's area, I'm dual boot Windows and Linux:penguin:.